What Are Damage Caps In Texas Law?

 Unlike economic damages, which can be calculated based on actual financial losses, non-economic damages are determined by a jury based on the severity of the injury and its impact on the victim’s life.
 Texas law places caps on non-economic damages in medical malpractice cases, but other personal injury claims may not have the same restrictions.

-An experienced personal injury attorney can help assess how non-economic damages may factor into your case.
+An experienced personal injury attorney can help assess how non-economic damages – such as pain and suffering damages in Dallas County or Tarrant County, TX – may factor into your case.

 Are there damage caps on wrongful death cases?